Children playing in the sand

 Yellow boat for harbour trip

-Harbour Tour in Mahón
+Harbour tour in Mahón

 Mahón is the largest natural harbour in the Mediterranean with an astonishing length of just under six kilometres.
 A tour through the fjord-like harbour with its four islands offers views of its beautiful coves, fortresses and colonial houses.
 Travel in a yellow catamaran along the north coast (S’Altra Banda), the Spanish marine base, the Isla del Lazareto, a former quarantine island, and on to the fortress of La Mola.
 If the weather is favourable, you can see the extensive seagrass meadows and numerous fish through the glass bottom of the boat.
 The tour lasts an hour.
 Tickets are available online and on site.